berkeley-scf/slurm-eml-2016/intro.md

 # Savio: access models

  - Direct access
     - EML has purchased two nodes (48 cores) and you can [request a Savio account](http://goo.gl/forms/Sqt8kBG4P5) as an individual EML user
  - Access through a faculty member
     - All regular Berkeley faculty can request 200,000 service units (roughly core-hours) per year through the [Faculty Computing Allowance (FCA)](http://research-it.berkeley.edu/services/high-performance-computing/faculty-computing-allowance)
-  - Researchers can also purchase nodes for their own priority access and gain access to the shared Savio infrastructure and to the ability to *burst* to additional nodes through the [condo cluster program](http://research-it.berkeley.edu/services/high-performance-computing/condo-cluster-program)
+    - Faculty/researchers can also purchase nodes for their own priority access and gain access to the shared Savio infrastructure and to the ability to *burst* to additional nodes through the [condo cluster program](http://research-it.berkeley.edu/services/high-performance-computing/condo-cluster-program)

 Faculty/principal investigators can allow researchers working with them to get user accounts with access to the FCA or condo resources available to the faculty member.